 Hiring Algorithms

-A hiring algorithm that optimizes for historical hiring patterns may replicate biases against certain groups.
-Adjusting the model to ensure equal opportunity may reduce its accuracy in predicting future job performance.
+A hiring algorithm that optimizes for historical hiring patterns may replicate biases against certain groups, but adjusting the model to ensure equal opportunity may reduce its accuracy in predicting future job performance.

 Implement pre-processing techniques such as reweighting to balance the representation of all groups in the training data, and use fairness-constrained optimization during model training.